-Print application selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 16 of 110

-4. FQHC Services.
-In accordance with section 2088.6 of the State Medicaid Manual, access to Federally Qualified Health Center (FQHC) services will be assured in the following manner:

-The program is voluntary, and the enrollee can disenroll at any time if he or she desires access to FQHC services.
+Print application selector for 1915(b) Waiver: Draft NC.042.06.00 - Jul 01, 2024 Page 17 of 118 Section A: Program Description Part I: Program Overview F. Services (3 of 5) 4.
+FQHC Services.
+In accordance with section 2088.6 of the State Medicaid Manual, access to Federally Qualified Health Center (FQHC) services will be assured in the following manner: The program is voluntary , and the enrollee can disenroll at any time if he or she desires access to FQHC services.
 The MCO/PIHP/PAHP/PCCM is not required to provide FQHC services to the enrollee during the enrollment period.
 The program is mandatory and the enrollee is guaranteed a choice of at least one MCO/PIHP/PAHP/PCCM which has at least one FQHC as a participating provider.
 If the enrollee elects not to select a MCO/PIHP/PAHP/PCCM that gives him or her access to FQHC services, no FQHC services will be required to be furnished to the enrollee while the enrollee is enrolled with the MCO/PIHP/PAHP/PCCM he or she selected.
 Since reasonable access to FQHC services will be available under the waiver program, FQHC services outside the program will not be available.
-Please explain how the State will guarantee all enrollees will have a choice of at least one MCO/PIHP/PAHP/PCCM with a participating FQHC:

-The program is mandatory and the enrollee has the right to obtain FQHC services outside this waiver program through the regular Medicaid Program.
-FQHC Services Category General Comments (optional):

-5. EPSDT Requirements.
+Please explain how the State will guarantee all enrollees will have a choice of at least one MCO/PIHP/PAHP/PCCM with a participating FQHC: The program is mandatory and the enrollee has the right to obtain FQHC services outside this waiver program through the regular Medicaid Program.
+FQHC Services Category General Comments (optional): 5.
+EPSDT Requirements.
 The managed care programs(s) will comply with the relevant requirements of sections 1905(a)(4)(b) (services), 1902(a)(43) (administrative requirements including informing, reporting, etc.), and 1905(r) (definition) of the Act related to Early, Periodic Screening, Diagnosis, and Treatment (EPSDT) program.
+EPSDT Requirements Category General Comments (optional): Section A: Program Description Part I: Program Overview F. Services (4 of 5)